5 steps to develop a business continuity plan

 For example, you might realize that your plan doesn’t consider how to continue business operations in the event of a power outage, prompting you to invest in a generator.
 Be sure that any updates you make are reflected in your plan.

 When it comes to practice, a combination of a tabletop exercise and a structured walk-through can be beneficial for your plan.
 In a tabletop exercise, key leaders in your company review the business continuity plan together in a meeting to identify any holes.
 If you’re a sole proprietor, go over the plan with your business coach or mentor.
 In the structured walk-through portion of the review, each business member role-plays the plan after an event.
-Both exercises can greatly strengthen your business continuity plan, as it will expose any shortcomings your plan may not account for.
+Both exercises can greatly strengthen your business continuity plan, as they will expose any shortcomings your plan may not account for.
 The more experienced people within your business that review your plan, the better.

-Once you’ve practiced your plan, make sure it’s easily accessible.
+Once you’ve practiced your plan, make sure it’s accessible.
 Posting a physical copy where it’s easily obtainable by everyone, such as a break room, is vital to your plan’s success.
 Be sure to create digital backups of your plan and communicate their locations to everyone in your organization.

 Returning to the restaurant example, the business owner should review the plan with his general manager and floor managers and ask them to identify any immediate flaws or concerns.
 Upon completion, the owner and his management staff should do a physical walk-through of the plan, so they can act quickly should an emergency arise.